NassCT/DiscordJS-Bot-Template-V14/README.md

 ## Usage

-To start using Screamer, run the following command:
+To start using DiscordJS-Bot-Template-V14, run the following command:

 ```sh
 cd src